Quick Answer

 Tell us your situation and we'll connect you with our specialist expat advisory firm in Cyprus.
 They have years of experience managing relocations like yours.

-Crypto Tax Cyprus 2026: 8% Flat Rate, EU Comparison & How to File - visual guide for entrepreneurs and expats relocating to Cyprus
+Crypto Tax Cyprus 2026: New 8% Flat Rate (vs 25% in Germany) - visual guide for entrepreneurs and expats relocating to Cyprus

-Crypto Tax Cyprus 2026: 8% Flat Rate, EU Comparison & How to File - illustrated overview for expats and entrepreneurs considering Cyprus
+Crypto Tax Cyprus 2026: New 8% Flat Rate (vs 25% in Germany) - illustrated overview for expats and entrepreneurs considering Cyprus

-Crypto Tax Cyprus 2026: 8% Flat Rate, EU Comparison & How to File - infographic with key data and step-by-step breakdown
+Crypto Tax Cyprus 2026: New 8% Flat Rate (vs 25% in Germany) - infographic with key data and step-by-step breakdown

-Crypto Tax Cyprus 2026: 8% Flat Rate, EU Comparison & How to File - data infographic for expats and entrepreneurs relocating to Cyprus
+Crypto Tax Cyprus 2026: New 8% Flat Rate (vs 25% in Germany) - data infographic for expats and entrepreneurs relocating to Cyprus

 Frequently Asked Questions